jgretz/CoreMeta/README.md

 Getting Started
 -----------
 ### Overview
-You can learn more about IOC / DI out on the [internet](https://en.wikipedia.org/wiki/Inversion_of_control), but in general, its an approach that allows your code to be decoupled
+You can learn more about IOC / DI out on the [internet](https://en.wikipedia.org/wiki/Inversion_of_control), but in general, its an approach that allows your code to be decoupled and takes away a lot of the "plumbing" code.

 ### Installation
 #### As a Cocoa Pod